-9.1 Patients on the islet transplant list as at 31 March, 2009 - 2018
+9.1 Patients on the islet transplant list as at 31 March, 2010 - 2019

-Figure 9.1 shows the number of patients on the islet transplant list at 31 March each year between 2009 and 2018.
-The number of patients active on the islet transplant list increased from 20 in 2009 to 36 in 2015, and then decreased for two years to 21 in 2017, but has since risen to 29 in 2018.
+Figure 9.1 shows the number of patients on the islet transplant list at 31 March each year between 2010 and 2019.
+The number of patients active on the islet transplant list has increased by 45% from 29 in 2017/18 to 42 in 2018/19.
+Of the 42, 38% (16) patients are registered for an SIK transplant.

-Figure 9.2 shows the number of patients on the active islet transplant list at 31 March 2018 by centre.
-The majority, 90%, of patients on the active transplant list were registered at one of three centres; Manchester (9), Newcastle (9), Edinburgh (8).
-There were no patients registered at Bristol and the Royal Free.
+Figure 9.2 shows the number of patients on the active islet transplant list at 31 March 2019 by centre.
+Of the 42 patients on the active transplant list 45% were registered at Manchester, of which 15 were SIK, 19% at Edinburgh and 12% at both Oxford and Newcastle, one patient was registered for an SIK at Newcastle.
+There were no patients registered at Bristol.

-Figure 9.3 shows the number of patients on the islet transplant list at 31 March each year between 2009 and 2018 for each transplant centre.
-The number of active and suspended patients by centre is not recorded prior to 2011, hence only the total number are reported in 2009 and 2010.
-The number of patients actively registered at Edinburgh has decreased from 18 on 31 March 2015 to eight on 31 March 2018.
-The number of patients on the active list at Manchester has increased from three on 31 March 2015 to nine on 31 March 2018.
+Figure 9.3 shows the number of patients on the islet transplant list at 31 March each year between 2010 and 2019 for each transplant centre.
+The number of active and suspended patients by centre is not recorded prior to 2011, hence only the total number are reported in 2010.
+The number of patients on the active list at Manchester has increased from three on 31 March 2015 to 19 on 31 March 2019.
+There have been very few patients registered at Bristol or the Royal Free, in the time period.

-9.2 Post-registration outcomes, 1 April 2014 - 31 March 2015
+9.2 Post-registration outcomes, 1 April 2015 - 31 March 2016

 An indication of outcomes for patients listed for an islet transplant is summarised in Figure 9.4.
 This shows the proportion of patients transplanted or still waiting one and three years after joining the list.
 It also shows the proportion removed from the transplant list (typically because they become too unwell for transplant) and those who died while on the transplant list.
-46% of patients are transplanted within one year, while three years after listing 76% of patients have received a transplant.
+58% of patients were transplanted within one year, while three years after listing 71% of patients had received a transplant and 19% were removed from the list.

 Figure 9.5 shows the proportion of patients transplanted or still waiting three years after joining the list by centre.
-Three years after registration, the only patient registered at Bristol was removed and 29% of patients were removed from the list at Oxford, although the number of registrations were also small.
-Overall the majority of centres transplanted above 50% of their patients registered within three years.
+Three years after registration, 27% and 29% of patients were removed from the list at Edinburgh and Newcastle, respectively.
+Of those centres with patients registered in this time period, all transplanted 50% or more of their patients within three years.
 There were no patients who died whilst waiting for an islet transplant.

-9.3 Demographic characteristics, 1 April 2017 - 31 March 2018
+9.3 Demographic characteristics, 1 April 2018 - 31 March 2019

-The sex and age group of patients registered on the islet transplant list during 2017/18 are shown by centre in Figures 9.6 and 9.7.
+The sex and age group of patients registered on the islet transplant list during 2018/19 are shown by centre in Figures 9.6 and 9.7.
 Note that all percentages quoted are based only on data where relevant information was available.

-Overall, the majority of patients registered on the islet transplant list were female (65%) and the median age was 53 years.
+Overall, the majority of patients registered on the islet transplant list were female (58%) and the median age was 53 years.

-9.4 Patient waiting times for those currently on the list, 31 March 2018
+9.4 Patient waiting times for those currently on the list, 31 March 2019

-Figure 9.8 shows the length of time patients have been waiting on the islet transplant list at 31 March 2018 by centre.
-One highly sensitised patient (94% cRF) registered at Manchester has been waiting more than five years for transplant.
+Figure 9.8 shows the length of time patients have been waiting on the islet transplant list at 31 March 2019 by centre.
+One highly sensitised patient (94% cRF) registered at Manchester has been waiting more than seven years for transplant.

-9.5 Median waiting time to transplant, 1 April 2012 - 31 March 2015
+9.5 Median waiting time to transplant, 1 April 2013 - 31 March 2016

-The length of time a patient waits for an islet transplant varies across the UK.
+The length of time a patient waits for any islet transplant varies across the UK.
 The median waiting time for deceased donor islet transplantation is calculated using the Kaplan-Meier method and is shown in Figure 9.9 and Table 9.1 for patients registered at each individual unit.